LibreQoE/LibreQoS/README.md

 ## Features
 * Dual stack: client can be shaped by same qdisc for both IPv4 and IPv6
 * Up to 1000 clients (IPv4/IPv6)
-* Up to 7Gbps throughput with NVIDIA MCX4121A-XCAT, 4Gbps with Intel X710-DA4
+* Up to 4Gbps throughput
 * HTB + fq_codel
 * Shape Clients by Access Point / Node capacity
 * Experimental support for CAKE (Common Applications Kept Enhanced)